Salamek/git-deploy/README.md

 ### On push using GitHub or GitLab

-You must run git-deploy as daemon, first please edit file in `/etc/git-deploy/git-deploy.cfg` and make it suits your needs (config values should be Self-explanatory)
+You must run git-deploy as daemon, first please edit file in `/etc/git-deploy/config.py` (git-deploy.cfg is deprecated and will be migrated to new version) and make it suits your needs (config values should be Self-explanatory)

 Then just start `git-deploy` service and add it to your init if you want (for autostart on boot)